- Google’s success relies on whether or not they can give people the results they want. Enter: Google ranking factors.

 There’s a strong correlation between content length and its SEO performance.
 That’s because longer content is more likely to be in depth and useful, leaving the user satisfied.
 It’s not because Google pays any attention to word count.

 Misunderstandings about this can lead to a conclusion that vastly misses the point.
 If it takes 500 words to cover a subject in depth, then expanding the copy to 2000 words does your content a disservice.
 Useless fluff is useless fluff.
+If you develop your content strategy around value rather than volume, you’ll win.

 Number of pageviews